arl/opencog-workbench/README.md

 - deploying all js, css, images, fonts, and index.html

 ## Testing
-Type `gulp test` to run the tests including both unit and midway tests (spins up a server).
-This will create a watch on the files, with a 5 second delay, to run the tests.
+Type `gulp test` to run the tests once.
+`gulp autotest` creates a watch on the files, running the tests on each save

 Testing uses karma, mocha, chai, sinon, ngMidwayTester libraries.